Make your own DIY wood signs by following this step by step tutorial!

 Time to Start Painting Your DIY Sign

-- Now paint a coat of the same color over the lettering!
+Now paint a coat of the same color over the lettering!
 This helps to prevent bleeding from the top color.

-- Let that coat dry and then paint on your topcoat color.
+Let that coat dry and then paint on your topcoat color.
 I used Waverly Elephant chalk paint color from Wal-Mart.
 I like chalk paint because it is easy to sand off to get a rustic look.
-I don’t paint my whole board either.
-I leave a little white showing on the edges.

-- If you want to sand your edges, do that once your paint is dry.
+If you want to sand your edges, do that once your paint is dry.
 You can also add a varnish or coat of poly here to seal it.
 I didn’t since it’s just going in my laundry room and won’t get touched or knocked.

-- Once the top coat is dry (usually about an hour) you will start pulling off your stencils.
+Once the top coat is dry (usually about an hour) you will start pulling off your stencils.
 I use a weeding tool but you could also use a utility knife.
 Try not to gauge holes in the board or scratch it too much!

-- I had a few bleed throughs which I usually get when using contact paper.
+I had a few bleed-throughs which I usually get when using contact paper.
 Just take a small paint brush and go back through and touch them up.

-That’s it!
-Not as hard you thought, right?
 Making your own DIY wood signs saves so much money and can be personalized to whatever you want it to say!

 Hammer a sawtooth hanger or whatever you like to use and hang it up!